 Explore World War II Military Gun Emplacements

 Did you know that during World War II the Canadian military prepared to defend Vancouver from Japanese submarines?
 Thankfully the subs never showed up.
 There’s still some interesting left-over war infrastructure out at UBC.
 Take trails 3 or 4 down to Tower Beach to see two abandoned search light towers, now heavily covered in graffiti.
 Or walk the trails behind the Museum of Anthropology to see the remains of some gun emplacements, complete with locked doors to underground bunkers.
 Bring a copy of the Pacific Spirit Park map so you can make a 2.5km loop to see both the towers and the gun emplacements.
 You can find more info about the military history of the area on Scout Vancouver.
+I’ve got more info about this hike in my guide to coastal hiking in Vancouver.

 Walk Amongst Migrating Birds

 The Reifel Bird Sanctuary in Delta has nearly 5km of trails that pass by numerous ponds and wetlands.
 If you visit in the spring or fall you can see many different types of migrating birds including the huge (and slightly intimidating Sandhill Cranes).
 You can also climb up the viewing tower or hide in one of the bird blinds to get an alternative perspective.
 It costs $5 to visit the sanctuary and they also sell bird seed if you want to feed the ducks.
 Find more information on the Reifel Bird Sanctuary website.
+The quiet roads on Westham Island leading up to the sanctuary also make a great bike ride.
+See my recommended bike route.

 Visit a Thousand Year Old Fir Tree